The French Social Security System III - Retirement

 It is a point-based system: each year, an individual's contributions are converted to retirement pension points and added to his/her account.
 To calculate the amount of your retirement pension, just multiply your number of points by the value of the point, which is determined each year.

 Supplementary retirement pension contributions are calculated based on the pay components that go into the Social security contribution basis.
-As from January 1st, 2019, the Agirc-Arrco scheme uses a 2-salary-bracket contribution basis.
-A separate contribution rate applies to each salary bracket and is shared between the employer (60%) and the employees (40%).
+The Agirc-Arrco scheme uses a 2-salary-bracket contribution basis.
+A separate contribution rate applies to each salary bracket and is shared between the employer (60%) and the employee (40%).

 Please also see: table of social security contribution rates and ceilings.